helm/charts/incubator/solr/README.md

 # Solr Helm Chart

-This helm chart installs a Solr cluster and it's required Zookeeper cluster into a running kubernetes cluster.
+This helm chart installs a Solr cluster and its required Zookeeper cluster into a running kubernetes cluster.

 The chart installs the Solr docker image from: https://hub.docker.com/_/solr/